State-based Checks and Effects

 5. Copy: If a copy of a card activation is sent to a zone other than the Effects Stack, it will cease to exist unless it has a corresponding card.
 If a copy of an object is sent to a zone other than the field, it will cease to exist unless the copy has a corresponding card.

-6. Clean-Up: The game will remove all ally damage counters, “until end of turn” or one-shot effects, and other temporary conditions at the end of each turn.
+6. Clean-Up: The game will remove all ally damage counters, “until end of turn” or one-shot effects, and other temporary conditions at the end of each turn, such as a player's Agility.
 If any limitations are placed on players, such as maximum hand sizes, the active player must take the necessary actions to fulfill such limitations before the game continues.

 7. Combat Roles: A defending unit is no longer a defender/defending unit as soon as it is no longer an attack target.
 A retaliating unit stops being a retaliating unit when it no longer has a valid retaliation target.